- 750g frozen summer fruit (raspberries, blackberries, red and blackcurrants)

 - 250g caster sugar

 - 9 sheets leaf gelatine

 A colourless, tasteless and odourless setting agent made from the boiled bones, skins and…

 One of the most widely used ingredients, milk is often referred to as a complete food.
 While cow…

 - 2 tbsp icing sugar

-Make the custard according to pack instructions with the custard powder, milk and 50g sugar to create a really thick custard.
+Make the custard according to pack instructions with 75g custard powder, 1.2l milk and 50g caster sugar to create a really thick custard.
 Cover the surface with baking paper while it cools a little.

 When the custard is cold and set, and the jelly is on the point of setting, spoon the jelly over the custard and chill until ready to complete.

-Whip the cream with the vanilla and icing sugar until just holding its shape, then spoon round the bowl over the set jelly.
-Scatter with the crushed biscuits and chill until ready to serve.
+Whip 300 - 450ml double cream with 1 tsp vanilla extract and 2 tbsp icing sugar until just holding its shape, then spoon round the bowl over the set jelly.
+Scatter with 2 crushed amaretti biscuits and chill until ready to serve.